egoist/tsup/docs/README.md

 - When building the cjs bundle, it will compile `import.meta.url` as `typeof document === "undefined" ? new URL("file:" + __filename).href : document.currentScript && document.currentScript.src || new URL("main.js", document.baseURI).href`
 - When building the esm bundle, it will compile `__dirname` as `path.dirname(fileURLToPath(import.meta.url))`

+### Copy files to output directory

+Use `--publicDir` flag to copy files inside `./public` folder to the output directory.

+You can also specify a custom directory using `--publicDir another-directory`.

 ## Troubleshooting

 ### error: No matching export in "xxx.ts" for import "xxx"